- Are you involved with any authorisation step in manufacturing GxP regulated product?

 - Case study: Using the traffic light system

-This course is suitable for any personnel with any level of responsibility for release for supply under the PIC/S Guide to GMP; including organisations regulated by the TGA (current requirement) or Medsafe (best practice).
+This course is suitable for all personnel with any level of responsibility for releasing regulated products for supply.
 You may have the final signature or be responsible for authorising some steps in the manufacturing process.
-You might be involved in quality-related investigations, or need to better understand the obligations of the manufacturer or the sponsor.
+You might be involved in quality-related investigations or need to better understand the obligations of the manufacturer or the sponsor.
 People from the following functional areas have benefited from this program:

 - Third Party Logistics (3PL)